 - Do diverse South-South humanitarian initiatives complement and/or challenge Northern-led humanitarianism?

 - What is the relationship between South-South humanitarianism and the “international” humanitarian principles of neutrality and impartiality?

-The project identifies and examines diverse models of humanitarian responses designed and implemented by Southern state and non-state actors through a combination of innovative primary fieldwork in the Middle East and Europe (2012-2013), a detailed 'mapping' exercise of diverse South-South humanitarian initiatives, international workshops, and a range of publications which will engage with academics, practitioners, policy-makers and displaced populations around the world.
+The project has identified and examined diverse models of humanitarian responses designed and implemented by Southern state and non-state actors through a combination of primary fieldwork in the Middle East and Europe (2012-2014), a detailed 'mapping' exercise of diverse South-South humanitarian initiatives, international workshops, and a range of publications which will engage with academics, practitioners, policy-makers and displaced populations around the world.

 On 6 October 2012, a workshop on South-South Humanitarianism in Contexts of Forced Displacement took place at the Refugee Studies Centre, Oxford, kindly supported by the Oxford Department of International Development’s Outreach Fund (QEH, University of Oxford), by the RSC and by the Policy Development and Evaluation Service of the United Nations High Commissioner for Refugees.
 The podcast of the Opening Lecture delivered by Simone Haysom (Humanitarian Policy Group, Overseas Development Institute) is available to download here: Download the podcast, and the Workshop Report is available to download here.
-A Concept Paper addressing the key questions underpinning and emerging from the workshop will be available to download from this page in early 2013.
-A selection of the papers presented at the workshop will in turn be published as part of the RSC Working Paper Series and in a peer-reviewed journal Special Issue or edited collection.
+An RSC Working Paper, 'Writing the "Other" into humanitarian discourse: Framing theory and practice in South-South humanitarian responses to forced displacement' is available to download here.